 - Positive safety benefits - if NTS are trained and reinforced and appropriately integrated into competence management systems, in time this should result in improved operational performance and a reduction in incidents and accidents.

 The strategy for the research was for the materials to be adopted and adapted as appropriate by rail industry companies.
 This can be done by attending the NTS Train The Trainer course.
 Read the

 final reports from the research project .
 You will need to register for SPARK to access these research materials.

 Mapping NTS and creating case studies for other roles (T1064)

-T869 was focused primarily at the role of the Driver, the T1064 project has recently commenced.
+T869 was focused primarily at the role of the driver, the T1064 project has recently started.
 The scope of this project is to create additional case studies and training materials for other safety critical, operational (non-driver) roles.
-These can then be used in hand with the existing NTS materials to expand the applicability of the NTS training and competence management beyond the role of the Driver.
+These can then be used with the existing NTS materials to expand the applicability of the NTS training and competence management beyond the role of the driver.
 If you would like more information on this work then please contact

 The RSSB Human Factors team are here to support any non-technical skills training, integration or awareness building that you are undertaking so please get in touch with